-15.18 As the scale, height and massing are considered to be acceptable and as the scheme now proposes to use the existing Rowhedge Business Park access, it is not considered that this scheme will have a materially harmful impact on the surrounding area.
+- 15.19 As the scale, height and massing are considered to be acceptable and as the scheme now proposes to use the existing Rowhedge Business Park access, it is not considered that this scheme will have a materially harmful impact on the surrounding area.
 Relocating the access away from Rectory Road is considered to be a significant improvement for the surrounding area as it will remove the need for HGVs to use the Fringringhoe Road and Rectory Road junction and will also remove the issue of HGVs pulling out across Rectory Road as they currently do.
-The current situation is so poor that when heading out of Rowhedge as they do in the main, the large low loaders exit the unlawful access, cross both carriageways, mount the highway verge as they swing out and then straighten up.
+The previous situation was so poor that when heading out of Rowhedge as they do in the main, the large low loaders exited the unlawful access, crossed both carriageways, mounted the highway verge as they swung out and then straightened up.
 This has resulted in a churned up verge and a great deal of mud on the highway.
 Removing this issue will be beneficial to the surrounding area.
-Notwithstanding the comments of the Parish, it is considered that this scheme will not have a materially harmful impact on the village as there will be no need for vehicles to turn into the village in the overwhelming majority of cases.
+Notwithstanding the comments of the Parish, it is considered that this scheme will not have a materially harmful impact on the village as there will be no need for vehicles to turn into the village in the overwhelming majority of cases. - 15.20 Following the deferral of this item at the 16th of April meeting, the Highway Authority have provided additional commentary which can be seen in full in the relevant section above.